Ulrica Wilson: Recognition

 In 2003, Wilson was awarded the Marshall Hall Award from Emory College of Arts and Sciences in recognition of excellent performance while teaching and outstanding research as a doctoral student.

 Wilson was the Morehouse College Vulcan Teaching Excellence Award winner for 2016–2017.
 She was recognized by Mathematically Gifted & Black as a Black History Month 2017 Honoree.

 In 2018, she won the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
 She is on the Board of directors of Enhancing Diversity in Graduate Education (EDGE), a program that helps women entering graduate studies in the mathematical sciences.
 She was included in the 2019 class of fellows of the Association for Women in Mathematics " for her many years of supporting the professional development of women in their pursuit of graduate degrees in mathematics, most visibly through mentoring, teaching and program administration within the EDGE Program, and also as associate director of diversity and outreach at The Institute for Computational and Experimental Research in Mathematics (ICERM)".
+She was awarded the 2023 Award for Impact on the Teaching and Learning of Mathematics from the AMS for her "many initiatives on the teaching and learning of mathematics for many different segments of the mathematics community."